-With the government advising most of the population to practise social distancing, the DVSA have taken the decision to suspend theory and practical tests.
+With the UK under lockdown, the DVSA have taken the decision to suspend theory and practical tests.
 However, an exception exists to this rule.
-If you are a key worker, you may be eligible to take an emergency test.
+Certain frontline key workers may be eligible to take an emergency test.
 In this article, we will explain who may qualify, and how to book these tests.

 Who counts as a key worker?

 The government has identified those whose work is critical to the COVID-19 response, or who work in critical sectors for the economy, as key workers.
 We have listed these sectors below, together with examples of jobs identified as critical.

 Key workers include: doctors, nurses and other frontline staff (including volunteers); support and specialist staff; those working in the health and social care supply chain

 - Education and childcare

 Key workers include: childcare, support and teaching staff; specialist educational professionals

 Key workers include: essential workers in the justice system; religious staff; charities and workers delivering frontline services; journalists and public service broadcasters